Tissue shape from cell-scale active tensions: Network topology, T1 transitions, and tension anisotropy

 Up to this point, we considered the problem of finding force-balanced states for a given, fixed set of tensions.
-This corresponds to elastic deformations of the cell tessellation.
-However, the tissue can also remodel \emph{plastically} by changing the tension triangulation, which acts as a reference state, for instance by smooth changes in the tensions $\uptau_{ij}$.
-Large plastic deformations require topological modifications by neighbor exchange (T1) or cell extrusion (T2) events, which plastically deform the intrinsic tension network by changing its adjacency.
+This corresponds to finding the rest state and elastic deformations of the cell tessellation.
+However, the tissue can also remodel \emph{plastically} by changing internal tensions $\uptau_{ij}$, i.e.\ deforming the tension triangulation.
+Large plastic deformations require topological modifications by neighbor exchange (T1), cell extrusion (T2), and cell division events, which plastically change the tension network by changing its topology (cell adjacency).

 In the previous section, we explained that the tension triangulation defines a piecewise-linear Riemannian manifold.
-However, different triangulations can realize the same tension manifold.
+Different triangulations can realize the same tension manifold.
 For example, consider different triangulations of the same planar domain (Fig.~\ref{fig:circle_pack}, top), or subdivisions of a given triangulation.
 Therefore, the triangulation contains additional information/degrees of freedom, namely its adjacency graph (two cells $i,j$ are adjacent if they share an interface in real space).
 It defines \emph{how} the tension manifold is ``tiled'' by individual tension triangles, and encodes the local tension configuration.
 As we will see below, this information is essential for determining when T1s occur.